Las Vegas Boulevard: Public transportation

 RTC Transit Route(s) 113 (and the MAX, before February 2016, when it was decommissioned) serves the road from Downtown Las Vegas north to Nellis Air Force Base, The Deuce serves the Road from Downtown Las Vegas south to Warm Springs and then to the South Strip Transfer Terminal (SSTT)).
-Route 117 serves the road south from the SSTT past the Las Vegas Premium Outlet South store, the South Point Casino and Silverado Ranch Blvd.
+Route 117 serves the road south from the SSTT past the Las Vegas Premium Outlet South store, the South Point Hotel, Casino & Spa and Silverado Ranch Boulevard.